Humzafazal72/DeepFrame-Studio/README.md

 # DeepFrame Studio

-Welcome to your Django web app for video processing!
+Welcome to our Django web app for video processing!
 This application provides a variety of features for manipulating and enhancing your video content.
 The main emphasis is on two powerful AI features: DF (Dense Fog) detection using a fine-tuned MesoNet and video colorization via DeOldify.

 ## Table of Contents
 - [Features](#features)